IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Doom Harbinger has been semi-removed for the time being, you can still summon him via his item, but he is no longer required by progression or spawns on his own

+-Strange Portal is no longer considered a rare creature, and the one inside the Deeper Dungeons still is

 -Removed unused enchanting tooltips from specific items

 -Removed the flavor icons on the mod's name, especially the statues, they made searching up the mod impractically...
 Difficult.
-I'll re-add them in the description where they won't matter as much
+I'll re-add them in the description where they won't matter as much, also rewrote the description because it was dated

 -Various visual updates here and there

--Also rewrote the description because it was dated

 --Fixed